jerryxu178/mini-watson/README.md

 Note: the environment variables may need to be set in wiki_search.py

 #### wikipedia
-Watson-lite uses the wikipedia 1.4.0 Python library.
+Mini-Watson uses the wikipedia 1.4.0 Python library.
 The installation instructions can be found [here](https://pypi.python.org/pypi/wikipedia/).